vivekvjyn/strawberry-fields/README.md

 PASSWORD=password
 SECRET_KEY=secret_key
 ```
-Replace username, password, and secret_key with your actual MongoDB username, password, and Flask secret key.
+Replace `username`, `password`, and `secret_key` with the username and password of your MongoDB database and the secret key for your Flask app.

 ### Install Dependencies